arianacerreta/tb_ocelot_genetics/README.md

 ### Details of Article

-Bostwick, T et al. Genomic effects of rare gene flow between inbred populations of ocelots (*Leopardus pardalis*) in the United States, In Prep
+Bostwick, T et al. Genomic effects of rare gene flow between inbred populations of ocelots (*Leopardus pardalis*) in the United States.
+In Prep

 ### How to Use this Repository